 2019 Competition Winners

-AIA St. Paul is pleased to announce that the team of Adam Lapacz, Assoc.
+The team of Adam Lapacz, Assoc.
 AIA and Chirag Khurana, both of Pope Architects, was awarded first place and a cash prize of $1,500 for the 2019 competition.
 Honorable Mention was awarded to Zach Kern, Assoc.
 AIA.